fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `oracle_sap_hva`: Default value: `false`.
 Set to `true` if you're using a RAC instance.
 - `use_pgp_encryption_options` (Boolean) Field usage depends on `service` value:
 	- Service `azure_blob_storage`: Set to `true` if files present in the Azure Blob Storage container are encrypted using PGP.
 Default value: `false`.
+	- Service `ftp`: Set to `true` if files are encrypted using PGP in the S3 bucket.
+Default value: `false`.
 	- Service `s3`: Set to `true` if files are encrypted using PGP in the S3 bucket.
 Default value: `false`.
 	- Service `sftp`: Set to `true` if files present in SFTP server are encrypted using PGP.
 Default value: `false`.
 	- Service `wasabi_cloud_storage`: Set to `true` if files are encrypted using PGP in the Wasabi Cloud Storage bucket.
 Default value: `false`.